davidmarkclements/a-new-way-to-profile-node-js/presentation.md

 > The application should have a response time of 200ms or less in the 99th percentile at 100 concurrent requests per server.

 ---

-# Beware of the rabbit hole

-* It is not uncommon for .em[80%] of effort to be in the final .em[20%] of optimization work
-* Find out what .em[fast enough] is for your given business context
-* Remember to .em[balance the cost] of your time against savings and other business gains

----

 class: impact